 Table of Contents

-High-Level APIs in Strategies
+High-Level API in Strategies

 Simplified Subscription Management